 The only problem is that starting your actual search before getting a better idea of the buying process and your budget will cost you both time and energy.

 Before starting your search, it’s imperative you understand what goes into buying a home and how a Real Estate Advisor will work with you to simplify the process along the way.

-With that, here are 8 fundamental questions and answers you should know before starting your search as a homebuyer in Victoria.
+With that, here are 8 questions and answers you should know before setting out to buy a home in Victoria, BC.

 Answer: Get pre-qualified for a mortgage!